My Dear Marie: Original video animation

-Episode list
+Episodes

 Reception

 Keith Rhee of EX commented that the series' comedy is the "main selling point of the show", comparing as well the series to Masami Yuki's Assemble Insert, and concluded: "If you are into lighthearted shows with plenty of wacky antics in general, MY DEAR MARIE is definitely worth a shot."
 Carlos Ross of THEM Anime Reviews also praised the OVA, highlighting its "stunning animation, unique character designs", and story, calling it "alternately hilarious and really touching".
 Ross stated: "My Dear Marie is an adorable little romance story where you don't expect to find one, and it's definitely on my list of tapes to buy in the near future."

 Chris Beveridge of AnimeOnDVD called the characters and story "sweet", praising as well the animation, character designs and overall artwork, adding: "It's very easy to like the characters here and it's a rarity to actually like the male lead but My Dear Marie pulls it off successfully."
 In a negative review, Bamboo Dong of Anime News Network wrote: "Visually, it's hideous.
 Story-wise, it's awful.
 Emotionally, it's insulting", criticizing as well the randomness of its plot, concluding: "Maybe to old school anime fans, this will bring back some fond memories of when they watched this crap on VHS, but welcome to The Present.
 It's a beautiful land where you don't have to settle for junk like this anymore.
 Do you like romance, comedy, drama, science fiction, and heart-tugging emotions?
 You'll find none of that here."